intelsdi-x/snap-labs/CONTRIBUTING.md

 * When animation is better than words, [make gifs with licecap][1]!
 * You can make assumptions!
 For example, [this post](introduction-grafana-snap-app/README.md) focuses on Ubuntu 16.04 as the OS but links to others
-* It's best for if the tutorial folder length is < 32 characters (to render cleanly on GitHub)
+* It's best if the tutorial folder length is < 32 characters (to render cleanly on GitHub)

 [1]: http://www.cockos.com/licecap/

 And thank you!
-Your contributions to Snap and its community are always appreciated.
+Your contributions to Snap and its community are always appreciated. 🐢